 - 16. No enriched uranium has been accumulated through enrichment R&D activities, and Iran's enrichment R&D with and without uranium has been conducted using centrifuges within the limits defined in the JCPOA (paras 32-42). - 17.
-Iran has provided declarations to the Agency, subsequent to those reported in the Director General's previous report, 16 of Iran's production and inventory of centrifuge rotor tubes and bellows and permitted the Agency to verify the items in the inventory (para.
+Iran has provided declarations to the Agency of its production and inventory of centrifuge rotor tubes and bellows and permitted the Agency to verify the items in the inventory (para.
 80.1).
 The Agency has conducted continuous monitoring, including through the use of containment and surveillance measures, and verified that the declared equipment has been used for the production of rotor tubes and bellows to manufacture centrifuges only for the activities specified in the JCPOA (para.
 80.2).
 Iran has not produced any IR-1 centrifuges to replace those that have been damaged or failed (para.
 62). - 18.
 All declared rotor tubes, bellows and rotor assemblies have been under continuous monitoring by the Agency, including those rotor tubes and bellows manufactured since Implementation Day (para.
 70).
-As previously reported, Iran informed the Agency on 2 May 2016 that it intended to resume the manufacture of rotor tubes.17 The Agency has verified that Iran resumed such manufacturing on 26 June 2016.
-Related technical discussions between the Agency and Iran are ongoing.
+Iran has manufactured rotor tubes during the reporting period.
+16